-Pluto was “demoted” as a major planet in 2006 by the International Astronomers Union, after it was discovered that Pluto was only one of a larger class of trans-Neptunian objects (TNOs) in the outer solar system, known as the Kuiper Belt and the Oort cloud.
+Pluto was “demoted” as a major planet in 2006 by the International Astronomers Union after it was discovered that Pluto was only one of a larger class of trans-Neptunian objects (TNOs) in the outer solar system, known as the Kuiper Belt and the Oort cloud.

-And there are at least one million asteroids in the asteroid belt between Mars and Jupiter, including 625,000 designated by number, of which more than 40,000 have been named.
+There are at least one million asteroids in the asteroid belt between Mars and Jupiter, including 625,000 designated by number, of which more than 40,000 have been named.